groff_man(7) Miscellaneous Information Manual groff_man(7)

 .SH [heading-text]

 Set heading-text as a section heading.
-If no argument is given,
+Given no argument, SH

-a one-line input trap is planted; text on the next line becomes
+plants a one-line input trap; text on the next line becomes

 The content of heading-text and ordering of sections follows a

-set of common practices, as has much of the layout of material
+set of common practices, as does much of the layout of material

 within sections.
 For example, a section called "Name" or "NAME"